 Divorce laws vary state to state but in modern times the idea of lifetime alimony is becoming less frequent, especially when families have both parents working outside of the home.
 Still, spousal support can be awarded in a divorce when there is a large income disparity between spouses – in addition to child support.

-Traditionally, spousal support has been awarded to women but in modern families where the women may be the breadwinners or the men take full custody of children, women are increasingly ordered to pay spousal support to their ex-husbands.
+Traditionally, spousal support, or alimony as it is typically called, has been awarded to women but in modern families where the women may be the breadwinners or the men take full custody of children, women are increasingly ordered to pay spousal support to their ex-husbands.

 This is a dynamic time in spousal support law, and guidelines are constantly changing.
 In fact, there are sweeping changes going on right now related to spousal support across the country.